michaelg85/307.SBA/README.md

 Added image carousel, photos.

-Added a Registration page.
+Added a Registration page with bootstrap forms and lists.

-Added a Resources page.
+Added a Resources page with flexbox tables.